Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Our Approach

 \subsection{Object Neighbor Concepts}

-To support the learning of our system, we introduce two concepts that guide the agent to place objects close to each other.
-First, we calculate the corresponding corners \(c_i \in N_c\) on adjacent object polygons in the layout to constrain the placement of neighboring objects.
+To support the learning of our system, we introduce two concepts, used in the reward function and the observation space, that guide the agent to place objects close to each other.
+As our exemplary assembly application is the reconstruction of broken fresco fragments (see \secref{sec:generator}), we took inspiration from techniques used by archaeologists, such as markings and construction lines \cite{enayatiSemanticMotifSegmentation2023}.
+Similar to markings between corresponding fragments, we calculate the corresponding points \(c_i \in N_c\) on adjacent object polygons in the layout to constrain the placement of neighboring objects.
 Each \(c_i\) corresponds to the outer-most points of shared edges between neighboring objects (see \figref{fig:architecture}\,a).
-Furthermore, to align the objects in the workspace, we define two reference lines (\(l_x,l_y\)) located at the assembly's \(x\) and \(y\) axis to align objects along them (see \figref{fig:architecture}\,b).
-Both concepts are used for further computations in the reward function.
+Furthermore, to align the objects in the workspace, we define two reference lines (\(l_x,l_y\)) located at the assembly's \(x\) and \(y\) axis, which serve as virtual construction lines (see \figref{fig:architecture}\,b).